mcdf-static/mcdf-static.github.io/README.md

-/tools/TOOLNAME
+# MCDF Interactive tools

+`/tools/TOOLNAME`

-You add tools by adding div element with class "tool" and data-type with the value being the name of the tool.
+You add tools by adding `div` element with class `tool` and data-type with the value being the name of the tool.